m4lvin/haskell_cudd/Readme.md

 Either install CUDD 3.0.0 using your system's package manager or download and install CUDD from here: http://vlsi.colorado.edu/~fabio/.

+Alternatively, have a look at the Makefile and run `make cudd3`.
+This will download, build and install CUDD to "/usr/local/lib" and "/usr/local/include".

 Then:

 `cabal install cudd`